 A Suntan is Actually Proof of Skin Damage

 What you might consider a “healthy tan” is actually evidence that your skin is under attack.

-You see, UV rays from the sun can damage your DNA.
+You see, UV rays from the sun can damage.
 When your skin cells detect this threat, they produce melanin as a defense against UV rays.
 This reaction is what we call a suntan.

 Given this information, it may seem like this confirms that tanning should protect you.
 If you’re going to be in the sun anyway, why not build up that melanin defense?

 The fact is, a suntan cannot protect you from aging of the skin.
 With repeated sun exposure, your skin doesn’t just become darker; it becomes thicker, too.
 Over time, you develop that leathery, uneven texture we associate with photoaging.

 Sun-related aging of the skin does not occur over the course of one summer.
 This is what makes tanning such a tempting idea.
 When we are young, we can get that sun-kissed look and still enjoy soft, beautiful skin.

 Nevertheless, the “healthy glow” of tanned skin is a short-lived victory.
 The UV rays that gave you that bronzed look also cause wrinkles, age spots, and thick, leathery skin.
 You may love the look of your suntanned skin this summer, but in a few years, you’ll see the damage.

 UVA rays are to blame for premature aging of the skin.
 Shorter UVB rays are the ones we’re warned against most often, as they cause burning and skin cancer.
 However, UVA rays do their share of damage, too.